hukai916/urlpipe/README.md

 The Illumina branch of the pipeline is structured into eight distinct sub-workflows, each with a specific role in processing data:
   - **INPUT_CHECK**:
-    - Purpose: validate the input files and configurations to ensure they meet the requirements for analysis
+    - Validate the input files and configurations to ensure they meet the requirements for analysis.
   - **PREPROCESS_QC**:
-    - Purpose: perform preprocessing and quality control on the raw data
+    - Perform preprocessing and quality control on the raw data.
     - Result folder: `1_preprocess` and `2_qc_and_umi`
   - **CLASSIFY_READ**:
-    - Purpose: categorize reads into different classes to facilitate downstream analysis
+    - Categorize reads into different classes to facilitate downstream analysis.
     - Result folder: `3_read_category`
   - **REPEAT_STAT_DEFAULT** and **REPEAT_STAT_MERGE**:
-    - Purpose: determine repeat lengths by leveraging UMI
+    - Determine repeat lengths by leveraging UMI.
     - Result folder: `4_repeat_statistics`
   - **INDEL_STAT**:
-    - Purpose: analyze patterns of insertions and deletions around the repeat region
+    - Analyze patterns of insertions and deletions around the repeat region.
     - Result folder: `5_indel_statistics`
   - **GET_SUMMARY**:
-    - Purpose: generate tables and plots summarizing the editng outcome
+    - Generate tables and plots summarizing the editng outcome.
     - Result folder: `6_summary`

-Selected sub-workflow and their functionalities are summarized below.
-Refer to [output - Result folders](https://github.com/hukai916/URLpipe/blob/main/docs/output.md#result-folders) documentation for more details.
+Selected sub-workflows and their functionalities are summarized below.
+Refer to [output - Results](./docs/output.md#results) for more details.

 #### PREPROCESS_QC: